Class of 2017 Students Honored at Awards Ceremony

 Labor and Employment Law

-Recognized graduating law students who best represent the qualities of the American Law Institute, a combination of scholarly excellence and professional leadership.
+The ALI-CLE Scholarship & Leadership Award honors graduating law students who best represent a combination of scholarly excellence and professional leadership, qualities of the American Law Institute.

 Steven M. Block Prize